 - Low Budget, good location, and clean is the Tongariro Holiday Park.

 - For backpackers, an excellent choice is the National Park Backpackers.
 A shuttle to the Tongariro Crossing departs in the morning from 6 to 10 am every hour and back from 1.30 to 5.30 pm.

 Location and Tips

-Tongariro was the first National Park in New Zealand declared in 1887.
-Its dual World Heritage status is second to none.
+Tongariro is the oldest National Park in New Zealand, declared in 1887, and its dual World Heritage status is second to none.
 Three mighty active volcanoes, Tongariro, Ngauruhoe, and Ruapehu, are part of the National Park.
 Mount Ruapehu is the North Island highest peak with 2.797 m.

 The last eruptions of Mount Tongariro were in August and November 2012.
 Experience the dramatic volcanic landscape either in one day on the Tongariro Crossing or enjoy the whole World Heritage Side and follow the Northern Circuit in 3 to 4 days.

 - The trail is 19.4 km long and takes roughly 6 to 7 hours, but you can walk the trail easily in 5 hours with a high fitness level.
 However, enjoy the remarkable volcanic landscape.
 There isn't any National Park fee requested just for the bus shuttle.

 - If you want to climb to the top of Mt Ngauruhoe, famous for being the “Heart of Mordor” from Lord of the Rings, add 2-3 hours.
 However, the peaks and alpine lakes are sacred to the local Maori.
 They ask that peaks are not climbed, and lakes are not touched.
 We decided not to climb to the top to respect the wish of the Maori.